ftnt-dspille/solution-pack-fortimanager-ztp-framework/docs/upgrade-1.0.x-to-1.2.0/README.md

 # Upgrade from 1.0.x to 1.2.0+

 Upgrading from version 1.0.x to 1.2.0+ changes some field types that cannot be directly converted.
 This requires administrative pre-setup steps before performing an upgrade to be successful.
-If you have records the `Managers`, `Devices`, `Metafield Templates`, `Scripts`, or `ZTP Profile` then you need to export these records using the steps in `Pre-Steps Steps to Preserve Existing Records` before performing the upgrade.
+If you have records in the `Managers`, `Devices`, `Metafield Templates`, `Scripts`, or `ZTP Profile` modules then you need to export these records using the `Pre-Steps Steps to Preserve Existing Records` steps before performing the upgrade.

 ## Pre-Steps Steps to Preserve Existing Records